-The Association exists to champion respiratory nurse practice and influence policy.
+The Association of Respiratory Nurse Specialists champions respiratory nurse practice and influence policy.
 They run an annual conference in the UK.

 The British Lung Foundation (BLF) offers study days for multidisciplinary teams around the UK.
 These cover a broad range of lung related conditions, including idiopathic pulmonary fibrosis.

-The Royal College represents nurses and nursing, promotes excellence in practice and shapes health policies by:
+The Royal College of Nursing represents nurses and nursing, promotes excellence in practice and shapes health policies by:

 - supporting nurses in advanced roles and those aspiring to become advanced nurse practitioners